w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-adjustable.md

 :::

 :::except-when
-* the content is hard-coded, such as raw text that is capitalized or hyphenated.
+* the style attribute is hard-coded, such as raw text that is capitalized or hyphenated.
 :::

 :::ednote